 Everyone has weaknesses, some physical, some intellectual, some emotional.
 What matters is how you deal with them.
-I’ve come to realize that there are only two main ways of dealing with personal weaknesses of all kinds, one healthy and difficult, the other easier and not so healthy.
+I submit that there are two ways of dealing with personal weaknesses of all kinds, one healthy and difficult, the other easier and not so healthy.
 Which one you apply to your life determines whether you grow as a person or shrink over time.

 Imagine for a moment that you break your leg.
 Weeks in a cast allowed the bone to heal, but it also means that your leg muscles have wasted away to nearly nothing.
 You can’t walk properly, and the leg is even visually smaller than the other one.
 What needs to happen now?
 Well, the healthy thing to do is to start using that weak leg again, including regular physiotherapy exercises each day.
 You might eventually start using exercise weights.
 This will hurt – perhaps quite a lot at first – but it’s also the only way you’ll get your leg back to the way it should be.